Skip to main content

 Step 8: Adding foam blocks

-Insert foam blocks a in wooden crate for height and flower placement.
-I Reused my foam blocks from my faux succulent planters.
+Insert foam blocks in a wooden crate for height and flower placement.
+I reused my foam blocks from my faux succulent planters.

 All that's left is to add your fall decorations.
 I chose fall flowers, squirrel decor, and cute fabric pumpkins from Dollar Tree.